Non-cooperation movement (1971): 7 March

-He forbade the people of Bengal to pay tax.
-All the courts of East Pakistan, including the secretariat, other government and semi-government offices, the eastern branch of Supreme Court and the Dacca High Court, were asked to remain closed.
+He forbade the people of Bengal to pay taxes.
+All the courts of East Pakistan, including the secretariat, other government and semi-government offices, the eastern branch of the Supreme Court, and the Dacca High Court, were asked to remain closed.
 However, he allowed to keep the bank open only for 2 hours daily.
-Allowed all types of bus-trucks, rickshaws, taxis for the transportation of civilians other than the military.
+Allowed all types of bus-trucks, rickshaws, and taxis for the transportation of civilians other than the military.

 Dacca Betar was shut down that day in protest of Bengali activists for not airing this speech.
 The angry crowd threw bombs in front of the Betar building at seven in the evening.

 That day President Yahya Khan appointed five military officers, including Lieut.
 General Amir Abdullah Khan Niazi, as Assistant Military Administrators.